wanghailei/study_ror/assets_pipeline_importmap.md

-### How to bundle, the JSMP API way.

 ## 處理好的.js應該放在哪裡？`app/javascript`/ and `vendor/` ？

-It seems likely that in a Rails application, the **vendor** directory is for third-party code and libraries, while **app/javascript** is for your application's JavaScript code, managed by tools like Webpacker or import maps.
+In a Rails app, the **/vendor** directory is for third-party code and libraries, while **app/javascript** is for your application's JavaScript code, managed by tools like Webpacker or import maps.
 The evidence leans toward ==using the root directory for managing dependencies, with "vendor" for external assets and "app/javascript" for application-specific JavaScript.==

 ### app/javascript